SeanLewisIRE/recipe_app/README.md

 A deployed live version of this application is available [here](https://recipe-share-app.herokuapp.com/)

 To run locally, you can clone this repository directly into the editor of your choice by pasting 'git clone https://github.com/SeanLewisIRE/recipe_app.git'  into your terminal.
 Required packages can be installed using the included 'requirements.txt' file by typing '$pip3 install -r requirements.txt' into the terminal.
 Installing these packages will allow for the application to be run locally by typing 'python3 app.py'.
+(DB usernames and passwords required)
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 ## Credits